PacktPublishing/Kubernetes-Secrets-Handbook/ch03/readme.md

 # Encrypting Secret in-transit and at-rest

 ## Content
-This folder provides you with a walkthrough the implementation of the Kubernetes ```EncryptionConfiguration``` capabilities for the *Chapter 3* of Kubernetes Secret Management Handbook.
+This folder provides you with a walkthrough the implementation of the Kubernetes ```EncryptionConfiguration``` capabilities for the *Chapter 3* of Kubernetes Secrets Handbook.

 ## Technical Requirements
 Like in *Chapter 1*, we will be using the followings: